Shivaji-137/Astronomical-Software/Readme.md

 ### Healpy

-Healpy is a Python package for working with HEALPix (Hierarchical Equal Area isoLatitude Pixelation) data, which is commonly used in astronomy for analyzing spherical data, such as maps of the cosmic microwave background.
+Healpy is a Python package for working with HEALPix (Hierarchical Equal Area isoLatitude Pixelation) data, which is commonly used in astronomy for analyzing spherical data, such as maps of the cosmic microwaveSPARCL background.

 Healpy provides tools for creating, manipulating, and visualizing HEALPix maps.
 It also includes functions for performing spherical harmonic transforms and other operations on spherical data.